Documentation

 For PostgreSQL Users

-1. Read PostgreSQL Implementation for current status
+1. Read PostgreSQL Implementation for setup and optimization details

 For Adding New Database Support